Met Office issues thunderstorm warning for much of north of England

 A warning of thunderstorms and heavy showers has been issued for much of the north of England, despite sunnier weather elsewhere.

-The Met Office has issued the yellow weather warning from 11am to 9pm on Tuesday, covering much of Yorkshire, the East Midlands and parts of north-west and north-east England.
+The Met Office has issued a yellow weather warning from 11am to 9pm on Tuesday, covering much of Yorkshire, the East Midlands and parts of north-west and north-east England.

-They said lightning could damage a few buildings and structures and that short-term loss of power and the flooding of a few homes and businesses was possible.
+It said lightning could damage a few buildings and structures, with short-term power loss and flooding possible.

-They said there was a good chance driving conditions “will be affected by spray, standing water and/or hail, leading to longer journey times by car and bus”, and delays to train services were also possible.
+Forecasters warned there is a good chance driving conditions “will be affected by spray, standing water and/or hail, leading to longer journey times by car and bus”, and delays to train services are also possible.

-The Met Office said showers would develop on Tuesday, becoming heavy with some thunderstorms through the afternoon and early evening.
+The Met Office said showers will develop throughout Tuesday, becoming heavy with some thunderstorms in the afternoon and early evening.

-They said some will be slow-moving with lightning, hail and heavy rain, and a few places seeing 20mm to 3 mm of rain in one hour.
+It said some will be slow-moving with lightning, hail and heavy rain, and a few places could see 20-30mm of rain in one hour.

+Met Office spokeswoman Nicola Maxey said there will be “quite heavy downpours” in some areas, but other locations within the warning area will have a “dry and sunny day”.

+She said: “Not everywhere within that warning area is definitely going to see one of these heavy downpours or a thunderstorm.

 Much of the rest of the UK is forecast to have dry conditions with sunny spells on Tuesday, with temperatures in London above 20C.